digital-asset/daml/docs/source/json-api/index.rst

 With Query Store
 ----------------

-In production setups, you should configure the JSON API to use a PostgreSQL backend as a :doc:`production-setup/query-store`.
+In production setups, you should configure the HTTP JSON API service to use a PostgreSQL backend as a :doc:`production-setup/query-store`.
 The in-memory backend will call the ledger to fetch the entire active contract set for the templates in your query every time so it is generally not recommended to rely on